geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 <Badges>Bee Buddy</Badges>

-Criteria: The gardener has experience supporting pollinators.
+Criteria: The gardener has experience caring for bees.

 Levels:
 * Level 1: The gardener has kept and cared for bees for at least one season to produce honey and/or support crop pollination.
 (Self-awarded.)